Swamp Foxes rally from 15 down, beat Falcons 73-69

 Sanders led the charge with a game-high 26 points, including 12 in the third quarter, and pulled down 13 rebounds.
 Vaught followed 17 and Washington added 13 points and 10 rebounds.

-The duo also combined to hit a pair of big 3-pointers during the Swamp Foxes’ comeback in the fourth quarter, and Vaught hit all three free throws following a foul beyond the arc as well.
+The duo also combined to sink two big 3-pointers during the Swamp Foxes’ comeback in the fourth quarter, and Vaught made all three free throws following a foul beyond the arc as well.

-Meanwhile it was a tough loss to swallow for the Falcons, who began the game on a 8-0 run and the second half on an 8-2 one.
+It was a tough loss to swallow for the Falcons, who began the game on a 8-0 run and the second half on an 8-2 run.

-“We’re up 11 points with six minutes to go and this kind of thing shouldn’t happen,” DHS coach Anthony Heilbronn said.
+“We’re up 11 points with six minutes to go, and this kind of thing shouldn’t happen,” Darlington coach Anthony Heilbronn said.
 “We were holding the ball trying not to give up the lead, but at the same time, you’ve got to find ways to still generate offense.”

 That’s part of having an inexperienced squad comprised of only two players with significant varsity experience, he went on to say.